Itching to Climb: An autobiography by Barbara James... : (29/10/2014)

-Get started by purchasing your aggregate scorecard from reception (suggested donation £2.00 with all proceeds donated to the North Wales Bolt Fund), then try to climb as many of the aggregate bouldering problems as you can throughout the October to March duration.
+Get started by purchasing your aggregate scorecard from reception (suggested donation £2.00 with all proceeds donated to the North Wales Bolt Fund), then try to climb as many of the aggregate routes as you can throughout the October to March duration.

-Each problem included as part of the aggregate is given a number, displayed next to the starting holds.
-If you successfully climb a problem, place a tick on your score card next to the relevant number then go and try another problem!
-For every problem climbed you will be awarded 1 point, so even if you climb the hardest problems, you still need to climb the lower grade problems to stand a chance of winning.
+For every route climbed you will be awarded 2 points for a first try ascent (onsight/flash) and 1 point if multiple attempts are required (a redpoint ascent), so even if you climb the hardest routes, you still need to climb the lower grade problems to accumulate maximum points and stand a chance of winning.
 At the end of every session, please return your score card to reception when you leave, otherwise your points will not get recorded.

-Each problem must be climbed "clean" from the start tags and finished with both hands on the last hold in a controlled manner.
+A route can be attempted as many times as you like but must be climbed "clean" (no resting or using aid) from the starting holds to successfully clipping the belay at the top of the route to qualify as a successful ascent.
 If possible please ask another climber to tick the box on the score card when you complete a problem.
 We rely on your honesty!